-When you think of Japanese noodles served cold, what comes to mind?
-To many Japanese, “Somen (素麺)” is one of the most common noodle dishes served chilled for the hot summer months.
+By the way, when you think of Japanese noodle dishes served cold, what comes to your mind?
+To many Japanese people, “Somen (素麺)” is one of the most common noodle dishes served chilled for the hot summer months.

-If you are acquainted with Japanese things, you should know Somen noodles.
-Then, have you ever heard of “Nyumen (にゅうめん)”, a Japanese noodle dish similar to Somen?
+If you are acquainted with Japanese things, you should know Somen.
+But have you ever heard of “Nyumen (にゅうめん)”, a noodle dish relating to Somen?

 Somen and Nyumen